1789336421/Omni-Mol/README.md

 </div>

 ## 🔉 News
-- [2025.12] ⚠️ Thank you guys for your interest in this work!
-We are releasing a preview version of the training code, which has been minimally cleaned up from our internal codebase.
-Please note that this code has not been validated through retraining and is highly unreadable.
-Our computational resources are limited, and time is indeed tight.
-However, if everything goes well, you should be able to achieve performance comparable to Version 2.
+- [2025.12] ⚠️ Thank you for your interest in this work!
+We are releasing a preview version of the training code, which is not yet fully compatible with the released inference code.
+Please note that this code has not been completely validated through retraining and readability is currently low.
+However, if everything goes well, you should be able to achieve performance comparable to Version 2 weight on **Huggingface**.
 We will conduct a full refactoring and validation as soon as possible.
 - [2025.11] We release our model and inference code!
 We're currently refactoring our entire codebase to ensure it's clean and well-organized, which we believe will benefit the community.
 The training code is on the road!
 - [2025.11] We release our dataset.
 - [2025.10] We are cleaning our code and peparing the data, they will be released soon.